Sheenjek River Canoe

 We like to spend our first full day in the wilderness hiking the tundra and climbing towards the peaks.
 The upper valley is stunning.
 Hikes can be as short or as long as you desire.
 With endless wilderness all around there are few limits to the adventures we can have.

-As a custom trip we can set the pace of the trip to match your desires and schedule.
 We will make time for side trips to nearby lakes and can try and climb numerous peaks and hills near the river on layover days or in the evenings after a day on the water.

 Weather permitting, we will hear our plane mid-morning and then make our way back towards “civilization.”
-Once we get cleaned-up we can being exaggerating about the trip!
+Once we get cleaned up we can being exaggerating about the trip!

 You run a first-class operation, and I just wanted to write and tell you how much I enjoyed the 10 day rafting trip (what a place!), and I particularly wanted to to let you know that the guides did an outstanding and exemplary job.
 Not only were they both excessively competent in all the skills necessary to see us safely down the river, and not only did they provide every conceivable creature comfort (I mean, blueberry pancakes in the wilderness?
 What more could a man want!), but they proved to be the most pleasant and personable of companions, with seemingly inexhaustible reserves of patience, good humor, and zest.